alt-key-project/comfyui-dream-video-batches/README.md

 Fades from one frame set to another over a specified number of overlapping frames.

 ### Calculation [DVB]
-Maths node providing arithmetic operators and most common mathenatical functions (as defined in python math module).
+Maths node providing arithmetic operators and most common mathematical functions (as defined in Python math module).

 ### Create Frame Set [DVB]
 Creates a frame set from an image batch and a specified frame rate.